CaioS-ouza/ghostlightning/README.md

-- 👋 Hi, I’m @ghostlightning
+- 👋 Hi, I’m @CaioS-ouza
-- 👀 I’m interested in learn new programming languagens
+- 👀 I’m interested in learn new programming languages,
-- 🌱 I’m currently learning html,css,js,python,etc..
+- 🌱 I’m currently learning java,python,C++ and another concepts and languages..
-- 💞️ I’m looking to collaborate in everything i can do
+- 💞️ I’m looking to collaborate in everything what i can.

 <!---
 ghostlightning/ghostlightning is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.